Skip to content

 When the same variable name exists in multiple places, the highest-priority source wins:

-- Collection variables (set by post-response scripts or manually) — highest priority
+1. Collection variables (set by post-response scripts or manually) — highest priority

-- Active environment variables — base layer
+3. Parent environment variables — inherited base layer

 Nested References